 Since then, the Group’s overarching goal has been to provide practical, effective ways to protect the integrity of the financial system.
 As regulatory expectations have increased, the need for expert practitioners to provide sensible and effective ways to operationalise these regulations has become essential.
 This is where the Group plays a key role in bringing together Global Heads of Compliance and Financial Crime Compliance to exchange opinions and share best practices.
 The conclusions of these collaborative efforts are usually published for information and use by the industry; as well as to inform policy makers, standard setters, supervisors and regulators.

-The Group has issued standards and FAQs on many of the key aspects of financial crime compliance, including Know Your Customer measures and, more recently, Trade Finance Principles and revised guidance on Politically Exposed Persons (PEPs) and constructing an effective Anti-Bribery and Corruption (ABC) Compliance Programme.
+The Group has issued standards and FAQs on many of the key aspects of financial crime compliance, including; Know Your Customer measures Trade Finance Principles guidance on Politically Exposed Persons (PEPs) and constructing an effective Anti-Bribery and Corruption (ABC) Compliance Programme, and most recently new Correspondent Banking Due Diligence Questionnaire.
 As the environment in which we operate is dynamic, it is important to refresh this body of work continuously.
-There will be more publications throughout 2017, which you can find here.

 One of the core principles of the Group is the spirit of “Collective Action.”
 Over the years, members have built up a strong sense of partnership in order to achieve their common goals of effective financial crime risk management and safeguarding the integrity of the financial system.
 The Group also works with many non-members and remains ready to continue new collaborative efforts within the industry and beyond.